cxd309/MagLev-2024-Coverage-Paradox-Notebook/README.md

 This notebook was produced in support of a paper written for the [MagLev 2024 Conference](https://mkon.nu/maglev_2024) titled *"The Potential of Dynamic Skip-stop to Address the Coverage Paradox in Urban Transport through Superconducting MagLev Rail Technology"*

-A key section of the paper is describing the Coverage Paradox, a phenomena of urban rail transport systems due to the structure of the system concept.
+A key section of the paper is describing the Coverage Paradox, a phenomenon of urban rail transport systems due to the structure of the system concept.
 This is presented in a paper by Blumenfeld et. al. [1].

 The purpose of this script is to illustrate the coverage paradox with an interactive notebook where users can change the parameters of a rail system and see how it has an impact on the door-to-door journey time showing the behaviour of the coverage paradox.